0x5d/0x5d.github.io/content/posts/rfcs/rfc-template.md

+This template is a companion for my [Writing RFCs](https://0x5d.github.io/posts/rfcs/) post.
+This is meant to be adapted to your specific needs.
+If something doesn't work for you, get rid of it or change it!

+You should also look at other RFC templates, such as [Hashicorp's](https://works.hashicorp.com/articles/rfc-template).

 # RFC: (Title here)

+Authors: (Your name goes here)
+Date:

 ## Abstract
 A brief, 1-paragraph description of the problem and the solution.
 This will help readers contextualize themselves before diving into the RFC.